inbo/protocolsource/CONTRIBUTING.md

 The reason to use a function here is twofold:

 -   the function does some basic checks to see if the dependencies are correctly specified
--   the dependencies need to be specified as a nested list and it is easy to make mistakes if not carefully specified
+-   the YAML syntaxis for specifying the dependencies is complicated

 Here is an example of using the function: